Magnetic-field-independent spin-exchange relaxation-free magnetometer: Dynamics of Ensembles in a Spin-Temperature Distribution

 The main limitation on the sensitivity of warm atomic magnetometers operating at high magnetic fields originates from relaxation induced by frequent spin-exchange collisions.
-In the mean-field (single-spin) picture \cite{anderson1959n,happer1972optical,happer1977effect, savukov2005effects,horowicz2021critical}, collisions predominantly alter the internal spin distribution of each atom, and drive it to follow a spin-temperature distribution (STD).
+In the mean-field (single-spin) picture \cite{anderson1959n,happer1972optical,happer1977effect, savukov2005effects,horowicz2021critical}, collisions predominantly alter the internal spin distribution of each atom, driving it toward a spin-temperature distribution (STD), which represents the steady-state of the spin-exchange interaction \cite{happer1977effect}.
 The ground-state energy levels of alkali-metal atoms, whose nuclear spin $I$ is nonzero, are split into two different hyperfine manifolds with quantum numbers $F,m$ (with $F=I\pm S$ and $|m|\leq F$) and have a density matrix $\rho(F,m)\propto e^{\beta m}$, following STD, as shown in Fig.~\ref{fig:energy_level}.
 The inverse temperature coefficient $\beta(P)$ depends on the degree of spin-polarization of the vapor $0\leq P\leq1$, which is a conserved quantity in the absence of other relaxation processes \cite{appelt1998theory}.
 For this distribution and at ambient conditions, the two hyperfine manifolds are populated independently of the hyperfine energy splitting.